beginning of content

 When should I get my triglyceride levels checked?

 If you are aged 45 years or older, you should have your cholesterol and triglycerides checked every 5 years.
+Aboriginal and/or Torres Strait Islander people should start regular triglyceride checks from the age of 35.

-All Australians in these age groups are eligible for a regular 20-minute heart health check with their doctor.
-This includes checks of your blood pressure, cholesterol and blood sugar levels.
-Your doctor can use your results to assess your risk of having a heart attack or stroke in the next 5 years.
+Your doctor can use your results to work out your risk of having a heart attack or stroke in the next 5 years.

 How can I lower my triglycerides?

-If you are unable to reduce your triglyceride levels with lifestyle changes alone, or your triglyceride levels are very high, your doctor may prescribe medicines such as statins or fibrates.
-They may also recommend that you take a fish oil supplement.
+If you are unable to reduce your triglyceride levels with lifestyle changes alone, or your triglyceride levels are very high, your doctor may prescribe medicines such as:

 Resources and support